adon5/MomentumMatcher/README.md

 ## Overview

-This Python script implements a mentor-mentee matching system using various data processing and machine learning techniques.
+This Python script implements a mentor-mentee matching system using SBERT, bipartite graph modelling and the Hungarian algorithm.
 The system reads mentor and mentee data from CSV files, processes the information, and uses a combination of text similarity and other criteria to create optimal matches.

 ## Table of Contents